• Location: On the caldera in the center of Oia, at the beginning of the pedestrian zone.

 - Ages: Guests 16 and older only (though this is flexible).
 There are a couple of 2-bedroom/2-bathroom villas for up to 5 guests.
 Typical guests are couples on honeymoon or having a destination wedding (which they can help arrange).

-- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 1.4 kilometers (23-minute walk) from White Pearl Villas.
+- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 1.5 km from White Pearl Villas.
 This is a popular spot for swimming and cliff diving; though it’s too rocky and small to do much lounging.
 Ammoudi Bay is the main port of Oia, and is served by several spectacular seafood restaurants.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
-(Buy a snack at one of the restaurants and the waiter will be happy to call one for you.)
+(Buy a snack at one of the restaurants and the waiter will be happy to call one.)

 - View: Jaw-dropping views of the caldera and volcano from all but one villa: Villa Aqua Dream.
 It has a limited caldera view (still pretty awesome, though), and an indoor pool with a waterfall to make up for it.